-Evaluation Version
+Evaluation (Trial) Version

-The evaluation version of AT&T Natural Voice TTS Engines limits usage to a certain number of days.
-Every time when it is used, the TTS engine will output a message telling you how many trial days are left.
-An Internet connection is needed for the evaluation version to work.

-If you have the evaluation version of either the desktop or server edition, you have to do the following before you attempt to use AT&T Natural Voices for a first time:
+If you are installing the evaluation/trial version of AT&T Natural Voices the usage will be limited to a certain number of days or until usage licenses are purchased and you receive the "live" (ie. non-trial) version.
+An Internet connection is required to run the trial version.
+Every time the trial version is used, the TTS engine will output a message to the log telling you how many days remain in the trial period.
+You have to do the following before you attempt to use trial version of AT&T Natural Voices for the first time:

 - 1. Locate the order number, which can be found on the invoice sent by Wizzard Software Corp. - 2.
 Create a file named order.txt and type the order number (10 digits) into that file. - 3.
-Save order.txt into the directory <INSTALL_DIR>/bin.
+Save order.txt into the directory <INSTALL_DIR>\bin.